mahavedalla/mahavedalla/docs/questions/nibbana/whether-nibbana-is-equivalent-to-the-destruction-of-the-effluents.md

-# Whether Nibbāna is equivalent to the destruction of the effluents?
+Question: Whether Nibbāna is equivalent to the destruction of the effluents?
 Answer in Brief: -
  Category: Nibbāna
 Sutta References: -